 Centerport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Centerport, a lot of people use the train to get to work every day though Centerport is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Centerport has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Centerport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Centerport residents report their race to be White, followed by Asian.
-Important ancestries of people in Centerport include Irish, German, English, and Russian.
+The greatest number of Centerport residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Centerport include Irish, Italian, German, English, and Polish.

 The most common language spoken in Centerport is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Greek.